 Updating the software depends on your computer and the type of anti-virus software you use.
 Two common ways to update your anti-virus software: directly through the program that was initially installed or through the antivirus web page.

-Make sure to keep these trainings brief, frequent, and focused.
-Ten minute lessons will fit busy work schedules, monthly trainings keep security top of mind and single-topic lessons are easy to learn and remember.
+Make sure to keep these training brief, frequent, and focused.
+Ten-minute lessons will fit busy work schedules, monthly training keep security top of mind, and single-topic lessons are easy to learn and remember.

-Use proactive practices and policies to engage each employee in the security process such as installing web-protection software that blocks devices from visiting known dangerous sites at the workplace.
+Use proactive practices and policies to engage each employee in the security process such as installing web-protection software that blocks devices from visiting known dangerous sites in the workplace.